 Physical, Sensory, and Cognitive Issues and Challenges

 Think of the required physical aspects of the task.
-What will make the environment accessible, keep the student safe and allow him/her to be an active participant?
+What will make the environment accessible, keep the student safe and allow them to be an active participant?
 What lab equipment must be manipulated?

 - lift / carry